 The traditionally close economic ties between Germany and Iraq can be instrumental in helping reconstruct the country’s infrastructure and basic economic services, thus having a positive impact on the country’s political stabilisation.
 After a continuous increase in bilateral trade in recent years, German imports and exports have been stagnant, and have even declined slightly of late owing to the uncertainty in the country.
 In 2014, German exports to Iraq were worth EUR 1.2 billion and German imports from Iraq EUR 438 million.
 In the first half of 2015, Germany recorded an almost 50 per cent decline in imports from Iraq in particular.
 In principle, the Iraqi market offers huge potential for German business.
 A particular priority for the Federal Government is reforming the vocational training sector.
 It is implementing a whole range of measures as part of its assistance.
-The Federal Foreign Office also provides support to two German Liaison Offices for Industry and Commerce in Iraq (DWI), based in Erbil and Baghdad.
+The Federal Government also provides support to two German Liaison Offices for Industry and Commerce in Iraq (DWI), based in Erbil and Baghdad.
 The close economic relations between the two countries are also reflected in the biennial meetings of the German-Iraqi Joint Economic Commission.
 At these meetings, which are co-chaired by the two countries’ Economics Ministers, the two sides discuss issues relating to cooperation in the economic sphere.
 The most recent meeting was held in Berlin in late September 2015.